André Schürrle

-André Horst Schürrle ([anˈdʁeː ˈʃʏʁlə, ˈandʁeː -]; born 6 November 1990) is a German former professional footballer who played as a forward.
+André Horst Schürrle ([anˈdʁeː ˈʃʏʁlə, ˈandʁeː -]; born 6 November 1990) is a German former professional footballer who played as a winger or forward.

 He began his career at Mainz 05 in 2009, spending two years at the club before a £6.5 million transfer to Bayer 04 Leverkusen.
 His performances there gained the attention of Chelsea, who signed him for a reported £18 million in 2013.
 Schürrle played one-and-a-half Premier League seasons at the English club before joining VfL Wolfsburg for £22 million in January 2015, winning the DFB-Pokal and DFL-Supercup in his first year.

 Schürrle was a full international for Germany from 2010 to 2017, gaining 57 caps and scoring 22 goals.
 He was a member of the German squads which reached the semi-finals at UEFA Euro 2012 and won the 2014 FIFA World Cup.
 During extra-time in the 2014 FIFA World Cup Final he provided the assist for Mario Götze's winning goal against Argentina.
 He retired from professional football in July 2020, at the age of 29.